Longest Time Someone Has Slept

 While there are numerous anecdotal accounts of individuals sleeping for extended periods, finding accurately documented cases with verifiable medical records proving uninterrupted sleep is remarkably difficult.
 Many claims often conflate prolonged sleep with other conditions, including:

-Therefore, pinning down a single case representing the "longest time someone has slept" without rigorous medical documentation is problematic.
-Any reported case requires careful scrutiny to rule out confounding medical factors.
+Which means, pinning down a single case representing the "longest time someone has slept" without rigorous medical documentation is problematic.
+Practically speaking, any reported case requires careful scrutiny to rule out confounding medical factors.
 The absence of readily available, verifiable data highlights the rarity and challenges in accurately documenting such prolonged sleep states.

 The Science Behind Sleep Regulation: Why We Sleep and How Long We Need